daniellrs/simplerdux/README.md

 When we create a component, we need to use createField( component ).

-Then the component will receive 4 props:
+Then the component will be able to receive 4 props:

 | Props       | type           | Cool  |
 | ------------- |:-------------:| ------------- |